 Carp Edema Virus (CEV) Also known as koi sleepy disease (KSD).
 The latest emerging carp only viral disease "CEV is now considered to be one of the most important viral pathogens of carp".
 First identified in fisheries the UK in 2012 and kept relatively un-reported in this sector there have actually been more than ten confirmed fishery outbreaks since then including a significant mortality at Walthamstow in the Greater London area in 2017 and two in Ireland in 2018.
 Worringly it has been seen to cause mortalities in the UK at all temperatures down to as low as 3c.

-Koi Herpes Virus (KHV) is continuing to spread around the country; in 2016 there were 34 confirmed outbreaks including nearby in Surrey and at Bristol, 2017 saw a further 23 including two in Berkshire, 2018 saw 26 cofirmed with one in Berkshire (Holme Grange Fishery) and several in Hampshire (including Watmore Farm and Broadlands Lake) and in 2019 there were a further 16 confirmed outbreaks.
-A list of waters with recent outbreaks is available at www.gov.uk/government/news/outbreaks-of-koi-herpesvirus-khv-disease-in-2019.
-Any remaining fish will potentially be carriers of the virus and so any of those waters are not safe.
-Unfortunately the Environment Agency have reduced the 'disease controls' on affected sites from 5 years to 12 months so the full list of affected waters, including those from 2016, is effectively lost.
+Koi Herpes Virus (KHV) Every year sees multiple new outbreaks of this significant disease across the country, some in entirely new waters and some in those which have been affected before.
+Numerous cases have been recorded in Berkshire and the surrounding counties so no lake should be considered 'safe' as any remaining fish will potentially be carriers of the virus.
+Unfortunately the Environment Agency have reduced the 'disease controls' on affected sites from 5 years to 12 months so the full list of affected waters is effectively lost.
 This does not mean the disease is no longer a serious risk and it is still a 'notifiable' disease; in fact if anything it means it poses an even greater risk as put simply it means the control of the disease has not and is not being effective (partly due to no compensation so no enforcement) so they are not going to waste resources on it.
 Generally a summer disease as outbreaks usually occur at water temperatures between 15c and 25c.

 Spring Viraemia of Carp (SVC) is another serious 'notifiable' viral disease of all carps and other species including tench, pike, roach, rudd, crucians and wels catfish.
 2017 saw an outbreak in Arden, Warwickshire.
 A very significant disease especially due to the range of species it effects; outbreaks usually occur as water temperature rises above 7c with maximum mortalities between 10c and 15c.